AntonFagerberg/Anton-Fagerberg-com-Jekyll-source/_posts/2015-03-94-temperature-raspberry-pi.markdown

 To begin with, I did a clean install of [Raspbian based on Debian Wheezy](http://raspbian.org/).
 I'm running it without a graphical user interface, no overclocking but I have reduced the GPU memory to 16 megabytes.

 ## Hardware
-I won't describe how the sensors are put together because there are many guides already.
+I won't describe how the sensors are put together because there are so many good guides already.
 I would recommend [this guide from adafruit](https://learn.adafruit.com/downloads/pdf/adafruits-raspberry-pi-lesson-11-ds18b20-temperature-sensing.pdf) which I've followed.
 I used two waterproof DS18B20 sensors connected in parallel with one 4.7kΩ resistor.

 Note that there is one change which has to be made to Raspbian in order to read the sensor data which I'll describe below: